patilv/kdnlang/index.md

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1.png)

+For most languages, there were dips in enrollments in 1969 and 1971, which are perhaps because of the way enrollments were reported for those two years (see note above).
 Besides French, German, and Russian, interest in other languages studied in this article is on a rise.
 Total enrollments in this set of 11 languages are also rising.
 Please note that the population of the US jumped a little more than 1.75 times between 1958 and 2009.
 [It was approximately [174.88 million in 1958](https://www.census.gov/popest/data/national/totals/pre-1980/tables/popclockest.txt) and about [307 million in 2009](https://www.census.gov/popest/data/historical/2000s/vintage_2009/).]

 ### Enrollments between 1958-2009

 The [2009 MLA survey report](http://www.mla.org/pdf/2009_enrollment_survey_pr.pdf) mentioned that Spanish, German and French (in that order) were the three most popular languages.
-The graph shown below indicates that Spanish, French, and German were the top three languages (among the languages being considered for this article) from the very beginning of the MLA database in 1958.
-In fact, among the 11 languages being studied, German has been a perennial third, whereas French was ahead of Spanish until 1969.
-In 1969, Spanish took over as the number one language of study.
-This graph also suggests that since the survey in 1986, enrollments in Spanish grew tremendously.
+The graph shown below provides loess smoothed enrollment patterns.
+The graph indicates that Spanish, French, and German were the top three languages (among the languages being considered for this article) from the very beginning of the MLA database in 1958.
+In fact, among the 11 languages being studied, German has been a perennial third, whereas French was ahead of Spanish until 1969, when the latter took over as the number one language of study.
 Could it be that the growth in total enrollments is being driven primarily by the growth in enrollments in Spanish?

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)